The Churn You're Not Fighting Is the One Bleeding You Dry

 What Actually Works for Failed Payment Recovery

-I've seen dozens of subscription brands overhaul their involuntary churn strategy.
+I've watched dozens of subscription brands overhaul their involuntary churn strategy.
 The ones that get results share a few common moves.

 Pre-dunning emails 7 days before card expiration.
 This is the single highest-ROI change most brands can make.
-We've seen recovery rates of 40-50% on pre-dunning emails alone — before the payment even fails.
+We've seen recovery rates of 40-50% on pre-dunning emails alone, before the payment even fails.
 The email is simple: "Your card ending in 4821 expires next week.
 Update it here to keep your subscription active."
-No drama.
-No urgency tricks.
-Just a clear, helpful notice.
+No drama, no urgency tricks, just a clear notice.

-The key is timing.
+Timing matters.
 Seven days gives the customer enough time to act without feeling rushed.
 Three days works but converts lower.
-Fourteen days is too early — they put it off and forget.
+Fourteen days is too early.
+They put it off and forget.

 Card updater integrations.
 Visa Account Updater and Mastercard ABU are table stakes for any subscription business processing more than $1M annually.
-The integration cost is minimal compared to the revenue recovered.
-In my previous role scaling a subscription company, card updaters alone recovered 15-20% of transactions that would have otherwise failed due to expired credentials.
+Integration cost is minimal compared to revenue recovered.
+At Scentbird, card updaters alone recovered 15-20% of transactions that would have otherwise failed due to expired credentials.

 Segmented dunning by failure type.
 This is where most brands fall short.
-They send the same "your payment failed" email regardless of why it failed.
-But the messaging should be different:
+They send the same "your payment failed" email regardless of why.
+The messaging should be different:

-• Bank decline: "Your bank declined the charge.
+- Bank decline: "Your bank declined the charge.
 This sometimes happens with fraud protection.
 You may want to contact your bank or try a different card."
-Informative, empowering, suggests a specific action.
+Informative, suggests a specific action.

 How to Audit Your Involuntary Churn Right Now

 Before you overhaul anything, you need to know where you stand.
-Here's a four-step audit that takes about an hour if your data is accessible — and reveals exactly how much revenue you're losing to payment failures.
+Here's a four-step audit that takes about an hour if your data is accessible.
+It will tell you exactly how much revenue you're losing to payment failures.

 Step 1: Split your churn number.
 Take your total monthly churn and break it into voluntary (customer-initiated cancellations) and involuntary (failed payment cancellations).
 If your billing system doesn't make this distinction, that's your first red flag.
 In most subscription businesses, involuntary churn accounts for 20-40% of total churn.
 If your number is above 30%, you have a significant recovery opportunity.